 - needing to use your hands or fingers to manually empty your rectum

 Many people experience constipation from time to time.
 It’s usually not a cause for concern.
-If you’ve been constipated for weeks or months, you may have chronic constipation.
+But if you’ve been constipated for weeks or months, you may have chronic constipation.
 Chronic constipation can lead to complications if you don’t get treatment for it.
 These can include:

 Constipation usually happens when waste moves through your system slowly.
 Women and older adults are at an increased risk of developing constipation.